FREE 4th Annual Healing By Growing™ Farms

 Apoyo Financiero:Nos comprometemos a hacer que nuestra conferencia sea accesible para todos, especialmente para aquellos con necesidades especiales y discapacidades.
 Nuestro evento es gratuito y abierto a todos, con café de cortesía, desayuno ligero, almuerzo y una variedad de recursos de accesibilidad que incluyen kits sensoriales, artículos para inquietud, gafas de sensibilidad a la luz y servicios gratuitos de interpretación y traducción.
 Para apoyar aún más la participación de personas con necesidades especiales y discapacidades, ofrecemos estipendios personalizados para viajes y alojamiento.
 Si enfrenta desafíos de transporte u otras barreras de accesibilidad no mencionadas aquí, comuníquese con nuestro equipo de la conferencia antes del 1 de abril de 2025, enviando un correo electrónico a healingbygrowingconferenceteam@gmail.com.
 Estamos ansiosos por comprender sus necesidades específicas y explorar cómo podemos ayudarle para asistir.
 Nos dedicamos a proporcionar una experiencia positiva e inclusiva para todos los participantes de todas habilidades.

-Spiritual Support: Connect with Rev. Luz or Rev. Abraham for guided meditation, reflection, prayer, and discussions on matters of faith, healing, and personal growth.
+• Spiritual Support: Engage in guided meditation, reflection, prayer, and deep discussions on faith, healing, and personal growth.

-Youth Wellness Counseling: Access confidential guidance and resources for youth mental health, including coping strategies, peer support; addressing issues like isolation and self-healing by Rachel.
+• Youth Wellness Counseling: Access confidential guidance tailored for young growers.
+We provide resources for mental health, coping strategies, and peer support to address isolation and foster self-healing.

-Therapeutic Chair Massage: Experience relaxation and healing through gentle, professional massage provided by Kasandy a licensed therapist.
+• Therapeutic Chair Massage: Experience physical relaxation and stress relief through gentle, professional massage provided by a licensed therapist (subject to availability).

 Make a Difference!
 Volunteer at Our Conference!